Rebuild PDF Online - Fix Minor PDF Structure Issues

 Drag & Drop a PDF Here

-or select a file from your device to begin the repair process
+or choose a PDF from your device to begin the rebuild attempt

 PDF